 Santa Ana Water Board staff have indicated that further changes to the proposed 2018 TMDL Revisions are largely in response to Peer Review comments and thus such changes should not trigger new or additional Peer Review.
 However, in the event that further changes or special studies that support proposed 2018 TMDL Revisions are considered a new scientific basis that may trigger Peer Review under Health and Safety Code section 57004, Santa Ana Water Board staff agree to work with the Task Force stakeholder members to let them know in advance what activities or changes could trigger additional Peer Review.
 Then, with this additional information and knowledge, the Task Force can decide whether or not to proceed forward as intended.

-Santa Ana Water Board staff are committed to moving the proposed 2018 TMDL Revisions and the development of potential changes forward, upon reaching mutual agreement on potential changes for Santa Ana Water Board consideration
+Santa Ana Water Board staff are committed to moving the proposed 2018 TMDL Revisions and the development of potential changes forward, upon reaching mutual agreement on potential changes for Santa Ana Water Board consideration.

 The Parties agree to work cooperatively and make good faith efforts towards reaching mutual agreement on proposed changes to the proposed 2018 TMDL Revisions for Santa Ana Water Board consideration.